learn-co-curriculum/performance-api/README.md

 ### Enter Eager Loading™️

-According to the (rails documentation)[http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations], `Eager loading is the mechanism for loading the associated records of the objects returned by Model.find using as few queries as possible.`
+According to the [rails documentation](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations), `Eager loading is the mechanism for loading the associated records of the objects returned by Model.find using as few queries as possible.`

 We already know ahead of time that users should be loaded with their movies.
 This means we can preload all the movies associated with our users while we request our users.